+Working in Student Publications is a privilege and not a right.
 Student leaders (editorial board members) have access to the Adams-Whitaker Student Publications Center around the clock via their key cards.
 Any student leader in the building outside of normal business hours is responsible for anyone in the building at that time.
-When the last student leader in the building leaves, the building must be empty.
+When the last student leader in the building leaves, it is that person’s responsibility to make sure the building is empty.

 Equipment at WKU Student Publications represents a considerable financial investment.
 It is everyone’s responsibility to protect it.
 When you see someone unfamiliar, ask him or her in a friendly manner if you can help.

 When in doubt about building security, call campus police at 270-745-2548 for assistance.

 Student Publication Office Hours: Monday-Friday, 8 a.m.-4:30 p.m.
 During these hours, office staff will be available to assist you.
 If a staffer needs to take care of paperwork or get something from the business office, it should be done during these hours.
 If you have a request of our office staff, please try to make that request no later than 4 p.m.